Animal Kingdom (film): Plot

-Craig, who has avoided being picked up by the police, meets Pope, Darren, and Smurf at a diner, where they realise J is the weak link.
+Craig, who has avoided being picked up by the police, meets Pope, Darren, and Smurf at a restaurant, where they realise J is the weak link.
 After Smurf suggests Craig give himself up for questioning, he panics and goes to visit a friend in rural Bendigo.
 Craig learns that the house is already being monitored, and as the police arrive he tries to flee through a field but is gunned down.

 Pope and Darren take J to meet their solicitor, Ezra.
 He coaches J to not tell the police anything and pressures him to break up with Nicky, which J does.
 Leckie takes J into custody again, where he proposes that J be moved to witness protection, but J turns down the offer.
 Meanwhile, Nicky, unsure what to do, shows up at Smurf's home, looking for J. Pope gives her heroin, questions her, then suffocates her.
 When J returns to Smurf's house the next morning he discovers Nicky's bracelet outside the house.
 He calls Nicky's phone and hearing it ring from the backyard, flees to Nicky's parents' house.
 Pope gets Nicky's address from Darren and arrives in time to intercept J. J flees on foot and is taken into a safe house.
 With Craig and Baz dead, Pope and Darren imprisoned, and J potentially the star witness for the prosecution, Smurf decides, "J needs to go".
 Smurf uses her connections to procure J's address and persuades the corrupt cop to help her.
 Police from the drug squad then raid the safe house.
 J jumps a fence and returns to Smurf's house, saying he wishes to help free Pope and Darren from jail.
 To do this, the family's barrister then coaches J's answers.

-After his day in court, Leckie sees J before his departure from the safe hotel and asks him if he's "worked out where he fits" (a reference to Leckie's animal-kingdom metaphor for J's predicament).
+After J gives his coached testimony, he sits in a police transport staring blankly.
+A police officer draws his handgun and points it at J, who now resigned to his place in the world, gives no reaction.
+Leckie sees J before his departure from the safe hotel and asks him if he's "worked out where he fits" (a reference to Leckie's animal-kingdom metaphor for J's predicament).
 Pope, Darren, and Smurf celebrate with champagne while being interviewed after their controversial acquittal.
 Smurf later sees Leckie in the supermarket and taunts him.
 Later, J returns to Smurf's home, asking to stay before going to his room.
 Pope enters and begins to talk to him but is cut off when J shoots him in the head.
 In the final scene, J returns to the living room and embraces a now-speechless Smurf.